louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A settlement agreement form.

-An Uncontested divorce case will require that both parties fill out the settlement agreement form and submit along with the petition.
-The petition form also allows parties to indicate if it is a no contest case.
-The pack is available at the relevant parish to the case.
+An Uncontested divorce case requires both parties to fill out the settlement agreement form and submit it along with the petition.
+The petition form also allows parties to indicate if it is a no-contest case.
+The pack is available at the relevant parish for the case.

 • The name of the person involved in the record, unless said person is a juvenile